'Watchmen' recreates the Tulsa massacre of 1921, exposing viewers to an ugly chapter

 The unsettling recreation of the Tulsa massacre helped set the tone for the "Watchmen" series, which has been described by creator Damon Lindelof ("Lost," "The Leftovers") as an ambitious "remix" of the celebrated 12-part comic series by Alan Moore and Dave Gibbons.

 The original comic confronted the Cold War and the specter of nuclear annihilation.
-But the provocative new series is expected to tackle racism, white supremacy and police brutality against black people, centering on an American-African woman (Regina King's Sister Night) investigating a white supremacist group in an alternate — but painfully familiar — version of recent American history.
+But the provocative new series, set 30 years after the events of the original, is expected to tackle racism and white supremacy, centering on an American-African woman (Regina King's Sister Night) living in an alternate — but painfully familiar — version of recent American history.

 Lindelof, for his part, previously told NBC News he was inspired to set the series in Tulsa after reading the work of Ta-Nehisi Coates ("Between the World and Me"), who has written extensively about the black experience in America and the legacy of white supremacy.